-Research and Development.
-Research and development expenses consist primarily of salaries, benefits and stock-based compensation associated with our engineering, product and quality assurance personnel, as well as allocated overhead.
 Research and development expenses also include the cost of third-party contractors.
 Research and development costs are expensed as incurred.
-We expect research and development costs to continue to increase as we develop new functionality and make improvements to our solutions.
+We expect research and development costs to decrease as a percentage of revenues as we leverage the investments we have made to date.

 General and Administrative.
 General and administrative expenses consist primarily of salaries, benefits and stock-based compensation associated with our executive, finance, legal, human resources, information technology, compliance and other administrative personnel.
 General and administrative expenses also include accounting, auditing and legal professional services fees, travel and other corporate-related expenses, and allocated overhead, as well as acquisition-related expenses, which primarily consists of third-party expenses related to the acquisition of SimpleNexus, such as legal and other professional services fees.
-We expect that general and administrative expenses will continue to increase as we scale our business and as we incur costs associated with being a publicly-traded company, including legal, audit, and consulting fees.
+We expect general and administrative expenses will decrease as a percentage of revenues as we leverage the investments we have made to date.